DillonSW/Capstone_Team_5/Documentation/Signoffs/Motor System.md

 Also to note, the STP-DRVAC-20425 driver can take a nominal input voltage of 90-240VAC.
 Because of this we will not need a step-down transformer.
 ^ Source: https://www.automationdirect.com/adc/shopping/catalog/motion_control/stepper_systems/stepper_drives/stp-drvac-24025
 ^ Source: https://www.automationdirect.com/adc/shopping/catalog/motion_control/stepper_systems/single_shaft_stepper_motors/stp-mtrac-34156

+The fuses labeled in the schematic are AGC4 fuses.
+These are "Bussmann fuse, AGC series, small dimension, fast-acting, 4A, 250 VAC, glass tube."
+This protects the system for 160% of the rated current **and** are the manufacturer recommended fuses.

 To adhere to the NEC 310-16 table, the following must be considered: